 Lasting Power Of Attorney (LPA)

-The Mental Capacity Act 2005 introduced major new legislation relating to Powers of Attorney, in order to protect those lacking in capacity from abuse and duress.
-Properly completed Enduring Powers of Attorney prepared prior to 1st October 2007 remain valid, but the Act introduced two new types of Lasting Powers of Attorney to replace Enduring Powers of Attorney.
+The Mental Capacity Act 2005 introduced major new legislation relating to Powers of Attorney, to protect those lacking in capacity from abuse and duress.
+Properly completed Enduring Powers of Attorney prepared before 1st October 2007 remain valid, but the Act introduced two new types of Lasting Powers of Attorney to replace Enduring Powers of Attorney.

 - Property and financial affairs LPA – for powers to act and make decisions dealing with money and property

 - Health and welfare LPA – for powers to make decisions about medical treatment and living circumstances

 The new LPA not only affords better protection for an individual once they lose their capacity, but it also allows the person giving the powers (the donor) much more say concerning how they want their affairs to be conducted.
 The donor can leave instructions as to how the power is to be exercised.

 What happens if I lose capacity and I have not made an LPA?